The Gaudie: 2003: Resignation controversy

-2009-present: Redesign and Investigative Reporting
+2009-12: Redesign

 Between 2009 and 2012, The Gaudie was completely redesigned under the tenure of Editors Joe Blyth, Anne-Claire Deseilligny, and, apparently, James Valentine to have a more consistent look throughout the whole paper.
 Once more, inspiration was taken from major British newspapers, not in the least from The Guardian.

 The paper was redesigned to have similar looking mastheads for all sections, except for the Arts and Culture magazine IV, which is part of The Gaudie as a whole.
 Section colours, which had been previously used for all sections, were gotten rid of.
 The newly designed mastheads were made to mirror the window pattern of the Sir Duncan Rice Library, an important landmark of Old Aberdeen.

+The newspaper was deemed the best student newspaper in Scotland by the Student Publication Association in 2024, and won 'Best Design' and 'Best Use of Digital Media' at The Herald Student Press Awards in 2025.

+Recent reporting

 Recent years have featured a range of investigative reporting, including an investigation (subsequently published in The Times and The Press and Journal) which uncovered the university's collection of 'stolen' indigenous human remains.

 Other reporting has focused on the university's increased recruitment of international students, the university's response to COVID-19, and coverage of candidate misconduct in the Aberdeen University Student's Association sabbatical officer elections.

+The story "Controversy as students lead protests outside asylum seeker accommodation" was picked up by national media.
+The student paper's coverage won 'best article' at the 2026 Student Publication Association Regional Conference in Scotland.

+Ahead of the 2026 Scottish Parliament election, The Gaudie hosted a hustings for local candidates, where the declared Reform UK candidate Dr Jordan Brown announced he would not stand in the election.

+Podcast

+Gettin' Rowdy with The Gaudie is the newspaper's flagship podcast founded in 2020.
+It was nominated for the Political Podcast Awards 2026.
+Kirsty Blackman MP submitted an Early day motion to congratulate The Gaudie for its nomination.

+Funding crisis

-In October 2025, The Gaudie launched a fundraising appeal to keep the newspaper in print following funding cuts and increased operational costs.
+In 2023, The Gaudie launched a fundraiser after identifying a budget deficit ahead of its 90th anniversary.
+In October 2025, The Gaudie launched another fundraising appeal to keep the newspaper in print following funding cuts and increased operational costs.

+Following this, DC Thompson reduced printing costs for the publication in a sponsorship which includes a full-page advertisement for The Press & Journal in each print edition of The Gaudie.

+Gaudie alumni

+Notable past writers and editors including Alistair Darling and David Torrance.